pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

     :arg list pages: optional, the pages to consider for output (caution: specify 0-based page numbers).
 If omitted (`None`) all pages are processed.
 Specify any valid Python sequence containing integers between `0` and `page_count - 1`.

+.. _pymupdf4llm-api-layout:

+.. method:: use_layout(yes: bool = True)

+    Switch on/off the use of the PyMuPDF Layout module.

+    If `yes=True` (default), the layout module will be used for page analysis for optimal results.
+If `yes=False`, the layout module will not be used.

 .. method:: get_key_values(doc: pymupdf.Document | str) -> list[dict]

     Parse the document if it is a **Form PDF** and extract key-value pairs from all form fields (widgets).

     Please note that this method is only relevant for PDF documents that contain widgets.
 Otherwise, an empty list will be returned.

-    The function is always available -- independently of whether you are using |PyMuPDF Layout <pymupdf-layout>| or not.
+    The function is always available -- independently of whether you are using the PyMuPDF Layout module or not.

     Each dictionary item has the following structure::